SJPN Fare Evasion: 21-Day Guide to Out-of-Court Settlements

 For those who travel regularly to the United States, a Section 5(3) conviction may need to be declared on ESTA applications and can engage the Crime Involving Moral Turpitude provisions of US immigration law — potentially affecting ESTA eligibility.

 An out-of-court settlement produces no criminal conviction and therefore creates no disclosure obligation on visa or immigration applications.
 We advise every international client specifically on their visa position as part of our service.
-For a full explanation, see our Visa and Immigration Impact guide.

-10. Mental Health and Public Interest Mitigation
+11. Mental Health and Public Interest Mitigation

 The public interest test in the Code for Crown Prosecutors requires prosecutors to consider the personal circumstances of the defendant when assessing whether proceeding to trial serves a legitimate purpose.
-Mental health, documented personal crisis, bereavement, and acute situational stress are all recognised mitigating factors in the Code’s framework.
+Mental health, documented personal crisis, bereavement, and acute situational stress are all recognized mitigating factors in the Code’s framework.

 Where fare evasion occurred during a period of documented mental health difficulty, we present this as a primary mitigation pillar — not as a bare assertion, but as a clinically evidenced account supported by GP letters, therapy records, or psychiatric assessments where available.
 We demonstrate that the incident was a product of a specific set of circumstances that are unlikely to recur, and that proceeding to prosecution would not serve the public interest.

 This approach is particularly effective in cases involving students experiencing exam-related pressure, individuals navigating significant personal loss, and professionals who were managing acute workplace stress at the time of the incident.
-See our Student Defence guide for more on student-specific mitigation.

-11. Frequently Asked Questions
+12. Frequently Asked Questions

-“Can I still settle after I have already received the SJPN papers?”
+Can I still settle after I have already received the SJPN papers?

 Yes — receiving the SJPN is the beginning of the 21-day window, not the end of the opportunity.
 This is when most clients contact us.
 We have a 95%+ success rate in securing withdrawals after the SJPN has been issued, provided we are instructed within the 21-day response period.
 Contact us immediately on receiving the notice.

-“What happens if I already pleaded Guilty on the portal?”
+What happens if I already pleaded Guilty on the portal?

-“Is an SJPN fine the same as a Penalty Fare?”
+Is an SJPN fine the same as a Penalty Fare?

 No — they are entirely different.
 A Penalty Fare is a civil administrative charge — the equivalent of a parking fine — issued at the point of travel.
 It is not a criminal matter, creates no criminal record, and does not need to be disclosed to employers or regulators.
 Once the matter has been referred for prosecution and an SJPN issued, you are in the criminal justice system.
 The fine that follows a conviction can be substantially higher than a Penalty Fare, and comes with a permanent criminal record.

-“Will anyone I know find out about the SJPN?”
+Will anyone I know find out about the SJPN?

 As an adult, your legal case is confidential and we correspond directly with you.
 The risk is not a direct notification to family or colleagues — it is that once a case is listed at court, it enters the public record, and once a conviction is recorded it appears on DBS certificates.
 By securing an out-of-court settlement we ensure the matter never enters the court list and remains entirely private.